 7) The Last Resort – Yank ‘Em Out

-A final option, if you only have a few weeds in your lawn – is to pull them out by hand.
+If you only have a few weeds in your lawn, you can pull them out by hand.
 This approach works well for weeds along a fence row or beside the foundation of your house but isn’t practical for anything more widespread.
-Just make sure you pull the entire weed – roots and all – or else the weed will grow right back.

 How to “Prevent Weeds” in Your Yard